Raptor007/X-Wing-Revival/README.txt

 == GAME TYPES ==

   Fleet Battle: Each team tries to destroy the enemy capital ships while defending
     their own.
 The last team with any surviving capital ship wins.
-Respawn is only possible while your team's flagship is alive, so prioritize its protection.
-    Cruisers and Battleships will respawn if their entire group is destroyed before the flagship, but it takes time to replace a large group of capital ships.
+Cruisers and battleships will respawn if their entire group is destroyed before the flagship, but it takes time to replace a large group of capital ships.

   Battle of Yavin: Rebels must fly down the trench and try to hit the exhaust port
     with a pair of proton torpedoes.
 Imperials must try to prevent the Rebels from